 With over 25 years of experience assisting clients resolve disputes, Michael leads PWC’s South East Asia consulting dispute advisory team, focusing on supporting clients with sensitive issues.

 As an expert witness specialising in accounting and quantum matters, as well as an arbitrator, Michael is well positioned to assist clients in identifying factors relevant to their case.
 He originally trained as a chartered accountant, studied international arbitration law and, as a member of RICS, is a qualified valuer.
 In addition, as a certified fraud examiner, he has conducted numerous investigations, including on behalf of law enforcement, and has testified on issues involving bribery, corruption and asset tracing.

 During his career, Michael has been involved in a wide variety of cases covering numerous industries.
-His has worked on bilateral investment treaty (BIT) claims, and claims involving the energy sector, such as pricing disputes.
-He has testified under the majority of the arbitration institutional rules (including ICC, ICISD, LCIA, SCC and UNCITRAL) as well as before many of the jurisdictional courts where he has worked.
+He has worked on commercial as well as bilateral investment treaty (BIT) claims.
+Michael has testified frequently so is familiar with the rules of the majority of the arbitration institutions as well as those of the jurisdictional courts where he has worked.

 His wide experience includes cases involving the electricity, oil and gas, telecommunications, pharmaceuticals, IT, manufacturing, financial services, healthcare, construction, agriculture, infrastructure and travel sectors.
 He has assisted clients in responding to regulators in respect of alleged breaches, including those involving sanctions and anti money laundering.